isaacroberts/Speech-to-Midi/README.md

-# PitchWitch
+# Speech To Midi

 README

 ---

-This is a spectrum analyzer with color-coding and grouping across octaves to improve comprehension speed.
+This is a spectrum analyzer and MIDI converter designed with the intention of using background conversation to seed music generation.

-WARNING: This project is giving me synesthesia.

 ---